mantidproject/mantid/docs/source/release/v3.9.0/direct_inelastic.rst

 -------------

 - The peak widths can be fixed to or varied around values obtained from experimental or calculated instrument resolution function.
-- The initial field parameters can be estimated using a Monte Carlo seach algorithm (:ref:`EstimateFitParameters <algm-EstimateFitParameters>`)
+- The initial field parameters can be estimated using a Monte Carlo search algorithm (:ref:`EstimateFitParameters <algm-EstimateFitParameters>`)
 - The crystal field heat capacity, magnetisation and susceptibility can now be calculated or fitted, using new functions :ref:`CrystalFieldHeatCapacity <func-CrystalFieldHeatCapacity>`, :ref:`CrystalFieldSusceptibility <func-CrystalFieldSusceptibility>`, :ref:`CrystalFieldMagnetisation <func-CrystalFieldMagnetisation>`, and :ref:`CrystalFieldMoment <func-CrystalFieldMoment>`.